 - Sensory stimulation – Bright lights and the brightness of the sun can induce migraines, as can loud sounds.
 Strong odors such as perfume, paint thinners, and tobacco smoke can trigger migraines in some people.

 - Changes in the pattern of sleep hours and the time you wake up – Lack of sleep or too much sleep can trigger migraines in some people.

 - Physical factors – Intense physical exercise can cause migraines.

 - Changes in the environment – A change in climate or barometric pressure can produce a migraine.

 - Medicines – Oral contraceptives and vasodilators, such as nitroglycerin, can worsen migraines.

 Treatment Options for Migraines

-- If you have been suffering the symptoms of chronic migraines, schedule an appointment with one of our Board Certified Orthopedic Neurologists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been suffering the symptoms of chronic migraine, schedule an appointment with one of our Board Certified Orthopedic Neurologists at one of our 7 convenient locations throughout Greater Columbus.